Loading please wait

 Try an activity or get started for free

-In this worksheet, students practise distinguishing between fiction and non-fiction texts.
+In this worksheet, students will practise distinguishing between fiction and non-fiction texts.

 Key stage: KS 2